The Burkiss Way: Broadcast history

-The Burkiss Way ran to 47 episodes in six series, but the episode and series numbering are derailed by "Lesson 31" and "Lesson 32", which are a single episode masquerading as two half-episodes, the first of which ends series 3 and the second of which begins series 4.
+The Burkiss Way ran to 47 episodes in five production series (including a special Christmas episode between the next-to-last and the last series), but the episode and series numbering are derailed by "Lesson 31" and "Lesson 32", which are a single episode masquerading as two half-episodes, the first of which ends series 3 and the second of which begins purported series 4 (comprising the remaining two episodes in the third production series – hence the official series numbering running up to six).

 There are two "Lesson 39"s, both entitled "Repeat Yourself the Burkiss Way", which have identical beginnings.
 The consequence is that "Lesson 33" to the first "Lesson 39" inclusive have lesson numbers that are one greater than the cumulative number; from the second "Lesson 39" onward the correct numbering is restored.
 (The second Lesson 39 is never broadcast today as, although it was certainly not written with that intention, the last 5-6 minutes are now seen as very racist.)

-A sketch in Lesson 28 featuring unsubtle references to newscaster Reginald Bosanquet's alcoholism was cut following the first broadcast and was never reinstated.
+A sketch in Lesson 28 featuring unsubtle references to newscaster Reginald Bosanquet's alcoholism was cut following the first broadcast and the excised material was never reinstated.
 The last episode was cut short by 6 minutes on its first repeat transmission, on the instructions of the controller of BBC Radio 4.
 The missing material lampooned the grovelling approach of Radio 4 to the Queen Mother's 80th birthday celebrations.
 Repeats on BBC7 remained censored until a restored version was first broadcast in Celebrate The Burkiss Way on BBC7 on Saturday 4 April 2009.

-The show gained a cult following and has several reruns on BBC 7 / BBC Radio 4 Extra.
-Listeners complained about some omissions, which may indicate that episodes have been lost or wiped - notably Lesson 6 - and episodes 7 to 27 inclusive have been broadcast in mono, suggesting the original stereo masters were wiped.
-The suggestion is, however, false as the BBC is known to have all episodes in its archive, though it is unusual for the early shows to be made in stereo and then some later shows to be only in mono.
+The show gained a cult following and has had several reruns on BBC 7 / BBC Radio 4 Extra.
+Listeners have complained about some omissions, notably lesson 6, while episodes 7 to 27 inclusive have been broadcast in mono.
+The omissions and the variation in audio format do not indicate that episodes have been lost or wiped, as the BBC is known to have all episodes in its archive.
+Unusually, the early shows were recorded in stereo, with some later ones being in mono.
 Lesson 6 is unique in being only 15 minutes long, which makes it difficult to accommodate in R4 Extra's schedule.